GRESB/api-docs/source/index.md

 GRESB strives to keep asset level data consistent, whether it is received via the API, the excel upload, or is entered directly.
 For this reason, GRESB offers a data dictionary to assist with formatting.

-The GRESB API uses four basic HTTP verbs; each communicates a unique request
+The GRESB API uses four basic HTTP verbs.
+Each communicates a unique request:

      <table>
       <tbody>